stubbscroll/CARDGAME/readme.txt

-- in the unfortunate case that all kingdom cards with cost 2 or 3 are in the supply and young witch is in the game, the setup for young witch will crash since it can't find a bane card. just make sure there is no file setup with fewer than 10 kingdom cards with cost 2 or 3.
+- in the unfortunate case that all kingdom cards with cost 2 or 3 are in the supply and young witch is in the game, the setup for young witch will crash since it can't find a bane card. the lazy fix is to make sure there is no file setup with fewer than 10 kingdom cards with cost 2 or 3, and the "ugly" fix is to force a reshuffle or something.
 ==============================================================================
 actual documentation